 While you can find a room for under Ksh1500 – and sometimes much less – in any town, prices are not a good indication of quality.
 If the bathrooms don’t have instant showers, then check the water supply and find out when the boiler will be on.
 The very cheapest places (as little as Ksh500 or less) will not usually have self-contained rooms, so you should check the state of the shared showers and toilets.
 You won’t cause offence by saying no thanks.

 The better B&Ls are clean and comfortable, but they tend to be airless and often double as informal brothels, especially if they have a bar.
 If the place seems noisy in the afternoon, it will become cacophonous during the night, so you may want to ask for a room away from the source of the din.
 Moreover, if it relies on its bar for income, security becomes an important deciding factor.
 Well-run B&Ls, even noisy, sleazy ones, always have uniformed security staff and gated access to the room floors.
-You can leave valuables with the manager in reception (usually a small cell protected by metal grills), though use your judgement.
-Leaving valuables like cameras in your room is usually safe enough if they’re packed away in your bags.
-It’s money and small items left lying around that tend to disappear.
+You can leave valuables with the manager in reception, though use your judgement.

 Cottages and homestays

-The so-called special campsites, found in a number of national parks, are in reality simply campsites which have to be reserved on an exclusive basis for private use.
-Some of them are in particularly attractive locations, but unlike standard campsites they have no facilities whatsoever: you need to be entirely self-sufficient to use them.
-To reserve a special campsite, which costs a flat fee of Ksh7500 for up to one week, plus the daily per-person rates ($30, or $40 in Amboseli and Lake Nakuru), contact t+254 (0)726 610508, w[email protected] or visit KWS headquarters at Nairobi National Park Main Gate in Nairobi.
+KWS’s so-called “special campsites”, are in reality simply sites which have to be reserved on an exclusive basis for private use, and are often used by tour operators on camping safaris.
+Some of them are in particularly attractive locations, but unlike public campsites they have no facilities whatsoever: you need to be entirely self-sufficient to use them.
+Special campsites attract a flat reservation fee of Ksh7500 (around $75) plus the daily per-person rates ($35, or $50 in Amboseli and Lake Nakuru).
+To reserve them, contact KWS in Nairobi (020 6000800), or visit the KWS headquarters at Nairobi National Park Main Gate.
 Camping fees in the major national parks (Aberdare, Amboseli, Nairobi, Lake Nakuru, Tsavo East and Tsavo West) are normally deducted from your pre-paid Safari Card.

 Opportunities for wild camping depend on whether you can find a suitable, safe site.
 In the more heavily populated and farmed highland districts, you should always ask someone before pitching in an empty spot, and never leave your tent unattended.
-Camping near roads, in dry river beds or on trails used by animals going to water, is highly inadvisable (see Sexual harassment), as is camping on the beach.
+Camping near roads, in dry river beds or on trails used by animals going to water, is highly inadvisable, as is camping on the beach.

 Far out in the wilds, hard or thorny ground is likely to be the only obstacle.
 During the dry seasons, you’ll rarely have trouble finding dead wood for a fire, so a stove is optional.
 You can buy camping gas cartridges in a few places in Nairobi.